Blueprint Travelers

 It is also important to note that the elevation change during this tour is dramatic.
 The elevation of Mendoza is 2,497 feet (761 meters).
 The highest elevation of this tour is 12,572 feet (3,832 meters), which is quite a drastic change and something to consider when opting to do this tour.
 You will feel the effects of the elevation on your body.

-Puente Picheuta, one of the stops on the tour of the Alta Montana
+Puente Picheuta, one of the stops on the Alta Montana tour

 The day is a long one but the company provides several moments to take breaks, grab snacks, and go to the restroom.
 They even pick you up and drop you off at your hotel.
-Our first stop on our tour was at a small cafe in Uspallata.
-From there, we saw several different landmarks that helped paint the picture of the region.
+Below are some of the different stops and landmarks that happen on this tour.

 The Alta Montana Tour Landmarks and Stops

-The route started on National Route 7, famous for its winding road through over 14 bridges that carefully guide the road between the mountains.
+The tour route starts on National Route 7, famous for its winding road through over 14 bridges that carefully guide the road between the mountains.
 While today, this is a two-way road, historically, the road only had one lane and would change the direction of the traffic daily to accommodate for transportation flow between Chile and Argentina.
-We could still see the old road across the river from our road.
-While the river was low during our time in Mendoza, there are other times of the year when it is much higher, allowing for great water adventure activities.
+You can still see the old road across the river from the new road.

 One of the tunnels on the Route 7 leaving Mendoza

-Our first great landmark on this tour was the Puente Picheuta.
-This bridge was constructed by the Bernardo O’Higgins army.
+This bridge was constructed by the Bernardo O’Higgins army in the early 1800s.
 Bernardo O’Higgins was one of the military commanders who freed both Chile and Argentina from Spanish colonization (along with San Martin) and this bridge was built when the army was traversing the border from Argentina to Chile.

 Puente Picheuta outside of Mendoza, Argentina (the river has since moved)

-Along this route, we also had the opportunity to see the peak of Aconcagua, the tallest mountain in the western hemisphere.
+Along this route, you may also have the opportunity to see the peak of Aconcagua, the tallest mountain in the western and southern hemispheres if the weather is clear.

 The peak of Aconcagua outside of Mendoza, Argentina

-The highest elevation that we reached in the Alta Montana was at Christ the Redeemer of the Andes.
+The highest elevation that you will reach in the Alta Montana tour is at Christ the Redeemer of the Andes.
 (If you’re looking for Christ the Redeemer in Rio de Janeiro, click here.)
-Some tour groups allow you to bike up the winding road to the Christ statue.
-This tour group was (thankfully) not one of those but if that is a goal of yours, there are companies in Mendoza that can help you achieve that.
+If you are looking for a challenge, you can find a tour group that includes a bike ride up the steep and winding road to the Christ statue.
+(You will want to consider the extreme altitude that you will experience here and acclimate before doing physical activity.)
 The statue lies on the border between Chile and Argentina and is the highest point on the old road that tied Argentina and Chile.
-It is a memorial to the resolution of the border dispute between Chile and Argentina in this region.
+It is a memorial to the resolution of the border dispute between Chile and Argentina in this region and offers incredible views of the valleys below.

 The Christ the Redeemer of the Andes, between Chile and Argentina

-Our final stop was at the Puente del Inca, a natural bridge with beautiful colors from the minerals here.
+This is a natural bridge with beautiful colors from the minerals here.
 This particular area consists of thermal water, which has many different minerals that paint the rocks different shades of yellow and orange.
 It has this name because it is thought that an Incan emperor sent his sickly son to these thermal waters to improve his health.
 Later, a family constructed a hotel and commercial thermal baths but everything, except the church, was destroyed by a landslide in the 1960s.
-There are other thermal bath destinations in the region that you can visit today (Termas Cacheuta).
+There are other thermal bath destinations in the region (Termas Cacheuta) that you can visit today as one of the additional things to do in Mendoza.

 The Puente del Inca and the ruins of the thermal baths